translit(optional)Specifies the transliteration technique used.

 information concerning the process by which it was assembled or collected.

-pubPlace(publication place) – Name of the place where a bibliographic item was published.
+<pubPlace>Name of the place where a bibliographic item was published.

 using quotation marks or a similar method.
-Use quote for block-level
+Use <quote> for block-level

 quotations.

-quote(quoted material) – Contains a paragraph-like block of text attributed to an external
+<quote>Contains a paragraph-like block of text attributed to an external

 source, normally set off from the surrounding text by spacing or other typographic